Divine-Shadow/roll20-imminar/Arcitecture_Guide_README.md

 ## High Level Overview

-Beacon is a Roll20 overlay written primarily in TypeScript with functional programming helpers from **fp-ts**.
+Veil Vectis is a Roll20 overlay written primarily in TypeScript with functional programming helpers from **fp-ts**.
 The build process bundles the source into a single bookmarklet script using **esbuild**.

 Key points from the style guide in `Agents.md`: